jrdegbe/thamesthrive-api/docs/traffic/outbound/index.md

   this field blank that means, that regardless of the quality of the data, it will be sent to the destination system.
 To write a correct condition please read [how to use logic notation](../../notations/logic_notation.md)
 * __Mapping__ - in this field we define the format of the data sent to the external system.
 The data is sent in the form of JSON.
-The data schema in Tracardi may differ from the expected schema in the external system.
+The data schema in ThamesThrive may differ from the expected schema in the external system.
 Here we can remap the data.
 Remapping is done by object templates.
 [Please read more on object templates](../../notations/object_template.md).
 * __Destination setting__ - There may be additional destination settings required.
 Please fill them.
 For example an API